Glossary

 • Qualifying disability

-A child aged 18 or over can still be eligible to receive compensation (up to the age of 23) if they cannot undertake full time paid employment due to a disability which is covered by the Equality Act 2010.
+A child aged 18 or over can still be eligible to receive compensation (up to the age of 23) if they can’t undertake full time paid employment due to a disability which is covered by the Equality Act 2010.

 • Qualifying education